 Why take the time to congratulate someone for getting a promotion?
 For starters, it’s a nice thing to do.
 Everyone enjoys getting some well-deserved praise.
 When it’s your turn to advance at work, you’ll appreciate hearing well wishes from friends and co-workers.

 Beyond that, emails like these are relationship builders.
 As with thank-you notes, sending one shows that you are a thoughtful person who values other people’s time and efforts.

 The best networking happens when you think about what you can do for other people, rather than how people can help your career.
-Take a moment out of your day to congratulate someone on their promotion, and you’ll strengthen your connection to that person, as well as brighten their day.

 How to Congratulate Someone on a Promotion